fredriknk/ssense/README.md

 ![HEADER](./PICTURES/OVERSIDE.png)

 Open hardware for a Zigbee nrf52833 soil moisture probe, It is designed for using M3 stainless steel rods as probes screwed into the headers H1,H2,H3.
 It is designed to run on a 3.6v AA SAFT battery, average current is in the sub uA range when sampling 5 times per hour.
 So battery life should be in the range of 5-10 years.
+It has one 75mhz probe, one 1mhz probe (Variable frequency, so the plan is to do a frequency sweep with this to determine electrical conductivity in the medium) and a ground probe.
+It allso features a NFC coil, to pair the sensor with a gateway.
+And a temp sensor.

 Check out the ibom tool for component placement and hand soldering